DrBlackross/super-simple-rsi/README.md

-(these two scripts work pretty much like Gekko did for me)
+(these two scripts work pretty much like Gekko did for me, this should work on a RPI4/3)

 Kraken RSI Trading Bot with Web Dashboard